rockstartraders/Jengs-Currency-Converter-para_-Android-/README.md

 ## About

-This is just a simple currency conversion app created using basic web technology, few JS libraries, Cordovan and [this API from dev.me.](https://dev.me/currency/converter)
+This is just a simple currency conversion app created using basic web technology, few JS libraries, Cordova and [this API from dev.me.](https://dev.me/currency/converter)

 <br>